SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_gspi/readme.md

 ## Purpose/Scope

-- This application demonstrate the GSPI for data transfer in full duplex as well as half duplex mode.
+- This application demonstrates the GSPI for data transfer in full-duplex as well as half-duplex mode.
 - This application can run in synchronous mode with full-duplex operation.
-  - Master transmits data on MOSI pin and receives the same data on MISO pin
+  -     ○ The master transmits data on the MOSI pin and receives the same data on the MISO pin.
-- This also supports send and receive data with any SPI slave, additionally it also supports DMA and non-DMA transfer.
+- It also supports sending and receiving data with any SPI slave.
+Additionally, it supports both DMA and non-DMA transfer.
-- For half duplex communication, i.e., send and receive, master / slave connection is required.
+- For half duplex communication, i.e., send and receive, a master / slave connection is required.

 ## Overview

-- It is a HP peripheral which can be used to drive a wide variety of SPI compatible peripheral devices.
+- It is an HP peripheral that can be used to drive a wide variety of SPI-compatible peripheral devices.
-- SPI is a synchronous four-wire interface consisting of two data pins(MOSI, MISO), a device select pin (CSN) and a gated clock pin(SCLK).
+- SPI is a synchronous four-wire interface consisting of two data pins (MOSI, MISO), a device select pin (CSN), and a gated clock pin (SCLK).
-- With the two data pins, it allows for full-duplex operation to other SPI compatible devices.
+- With the two data pins, it allows for full-duplex operation with other SPI-compatible devices.
 - It supports full duplex Single-bit SPI master mode.
 - It has support for Mode-0 and Mode-3 (Motorola).
 Mode 0: Clock Polarity is zero and Clock Phase is zero, Mode 3: Clock Polarity is one, Clock Phase is one.
 - It supports both Full speed (upto 58 MHz) and High speed modes (upto 116 MHz).